renshuki/elasticsearch-bootstrap/README.md

 2) Execute `./bootstrap.sh`
 3) Follow the instructions to bootstrap your Elasticsearch installation!

+> Note: You can even add a symlink to call the script from any directory:
+> `sudo ln -s ~/code/elasticsearch-bootstrap/bootstrap.sh /usr/bin/esdl`

 ## Features
  - Mac & Linux compatible
  - OS auto-detection